2020–21 NHL season: Personnel

 Harnarayan Singh, after spending the previous decade calling games in the Punjabi language for Hockey Night in Canada, made his English play-by-play debut this season working HNIC games in Alberta.

 After the retirement of Mike Emrick, the lead play-by-play position for the NHL on NBC was rotated between Kenny Albert and John Forslund during the regular season.
-Albert eventually assumed the lead role during the 2021 Stanley Cup Finals.
+Albert eventually assumed the lead role during the 2021 Stanley Cup Final.

 In January 2021, it was announced that Sportsnet commentator Dave Randorf would become the new play-by-play announcer for the Tampa Bay Lightning on Bally Sports Sun, succeeding Rick Peckham.

 Pittsburgh Penguins radio play-by-play announcer Mike Lange retired following the season.
 Lange, the voice of the Penguins for 46 seasons, only called four home games towards the end of the season, including two playoff games, with designated successor Josh Getzoff calling a majority of the games.